akkartik/mu/Readme.md

   $ ../browse_trace/browse_trace last_run  # text-mode debugger UI
   ```

-You can write tests for your assembly programs.
-The entire stack is thoroughly
+You can write tests for your programs.
+The entire stack is thoroughly covered
-covered by automated tests.
+by automated tests.
 SubX's tagline: tests before syntax.

   ```sh
   $ ./subx test